autowarefoundation/autoware/evaluator/perception_online_evaluator/README.md

 ## Inner-workings / Algorithms

-- Calculates lateral deviation between the predicted path and the actual traveled trajectory.
-- Calculates lateral deviation between the smoothed traveled trajectory and the perceived position to evaluate the stability of lateral position recognition.
-- Calculates yaw deviation between the smoothed traveled trajectory and the perceived position to evaluate the stability of yaw recognition.
-- Calculates yaw rate based on the yaw of the object received in the previous cycle to evaluate the stability of the yaw rate recognition.
+The evaluated metrics are as follows:

+- predicted_path_deviation
+- predicted_path_deviation_variance
+- lateral_deviation
+- yaw_deviation
+- yaw_rate

 ### Predicted Path Deviation / Predicted Path Deviation Variance

-Compare the predicted path of past objects with their actual traveled path to determine the deviation.
+Compare the predicted path of past objects with their actual traveled path to determine the deviation for **MOVING OBJECTS**.
 For each object, calculate the mean distance between the predicted path points and the corresponding points on the actual path, up to the specified time step.
 In other words, this calculates the Average Displacement Error (ADE).
 The target object to be evaluated is the object from $T_N$ seconds ago, where $T_N$ is the maximum value of the prediction time horizon $[T_1, T_2, ..., T_N]$.

+> [!NOTE]
+> The object from $T_N$ seconds ago is the target object for all metrics.
+This is to unify the time of the target object across metrics.

 ![path_deviation_each_object](./images/path_deviation_each_object.drawio.svg)